Krentjebrij

-Krentjebrij is a Groningen/north Drenthe name for a traditional soup or porridge-like dessert with juice of berries that is eaten either warm or cold.
-It is also known as watergruel or krintsjebrij in Friesland.
+Krentjebrij is a Dutch name for a traditional soup or porridge-like dessert with juice of fruit that is eaten either warm or cold.
+It is mainly popular in Groningen and Drenthe.
+It is also known as watergruwel or krintsjebrij in Friesland.
 While there is no exact English translation for the word Krentjebrij, it could be called Raisin Porridge, Berry Soup, Berry Gruel, or a literal translation could be "currants cooked to mush".
 A commercially available product called Bessola is made in the Netherlands.